No Turmeric? No Problem!

 Some recipes can benefit from curry powder as an alternative to turmeric.
-As the chef, it’s up to you to use your best judgement in determining whether or not a particular substitution will make or break your dish.
+As the chef, it’s up to you to use your best judgment in determining whether or not a particular substitution will make or break your dish.

 If you feel that its sharp, spicy pungency complements your dish, ginger can make an effective turmeric substitute.
 If you opt to use ginger as a substitution, however, be sure to use it sparingly and be aware of the difference in flavor between this spice and turmeric.
 While similar in ways, no ingredient can substitute the flavor of turmeric exactly.

 In many cases, ginger may be a bit too sweet for the dish you’re cooking.
 In the even that your recipe requires a bitter taste, earthy cumin can be helpful in mimicking the flavor of turmeric.

 Some dishes can be made with smoked paprika and mace acting together to create a very effective substitution for turmeric.
 The color and muskiness of the smoked paprika complements the pungent spiciness of the mace for a flavor that is quite similar to turmeric when combined just right.

 One aspect of turmeric that the flavor substitutions above lack is the vibrant color your cooking can gain from the use of turmeric.